 Additionally, many credit cards will charge you an annual fee depending on the extra benefits the card gives.
 Sometimes that fee will be waived if you meet certain spending requirements, but you'll need to check the terms and conditions of each card to know for sure.

 You should be comfortable with the amount you spend on your credit card, so set a credit limit that is the right level for you.
-If you need a little extra flexibility and you know you can afford it, you can always ask your lender to increase your limit1.
-On the other hand, if you're worried about being tempted to overspend, you can ask for it to be reduced2.
+If you need a little extra flexibility and you know you can afford it, you can always ask your lender to increase your limit, subject to credit assessment.
+On the other hand, if you're worried about being tempted to overspend, you can ask for it to be reduced, subject to minimum product limit.

 Rewards programs and other perks are great benefits, but when you're deciding on a card it's really important to look at the Key Facts Sheet which contains important information on interest rates, fees and charges and key product features.